 If you select Close Channel Suite, you exit AppCenter and close the channel suite.
-Any channels that are running are stopped.
+Any channels that are running are stopped, and any remote protocol loses connection to the K2 Media Client.
+If you want to exit AppCenter but keep the remote protocol connection, Grass Valley recommends that you suspend the channel suite instead.

 If you select Suspend, you exit AppCenter but the K2 system keeps running any current application or protocol.
 (For example, if recording, the application keeps recording.)
-Channels not running an application may be commandeered by another user.
-If all channels are taken over in this manner, a suspended channel suite is shut down.
-For more information, see "Sharing channels with other users" on page 163.
+In this state, any channels in the channel suite may be commandeered by another user.
+If all the channels in the channel suite are taken over in this manner, a suspended channel suite is shut down.
+For more information, see "Sharing channels with other users" on page 175.

-If there is an unplanned shut down on the K2 Media Client, the channels in AppCenter display a "disconnected" status in the channel title bar.
+If there is an unplanned shut down on the K2 Media Client, the channels in remote AppCenter display a "disconnected" status in the channel title bar.
 Select System | Reconnect to connect to the K2 Media Client again.
-If the AppCenter application crashes on your network-connected Control Point PC, connections with the K2 Media Client are put into a suspended state while waiting for the PC to reconnect.
+If the AppCenter application crashes on your network-connected control point PC, connections with the K2 Media Client are put into a suspended state while waiting for the PC to reconnect.
 The K2 Media Client continues to run any current applications or protocol.